r-darwish/topgrade/README.md

 macOS users can install topgrade via Homebrew.

 Other systems users can either use `cargo install` or use the compiled binaries from the release page.

+Topgrade isn't guaranteed to work on Rust versions older than the latest stable release.
+If you intend to install Topgrade using Cargo then you should either install Rust using rustup or use a distribution which ships the latest version of Rust, such as Arch Linux.

 ## Usage
 Just run `topgrade`.
 It will run the following steps: